-BC Housing has purchased land at 2025 Agassiz Road.
-In response to an urgent need for more affordable housing in the community, we propose to develop permanent housing with supports for Kelowna residents who are experiencing or at risk of homelessness.
+BC Housing has purchased land at 2025 Agassiz Road to develop permanent housing with supports for Kelowna residents who are experiencing or at risk of homelessness.

 Process & Engagement

 A community open house was held on November 8, 2018 from 5:30 to 8 pm at the Ramada Hotel, Kelowna.
 Representatives from BC Housing, John Howard Society of the Central & South Okanagan, Interior Health, Journey Home, and the City of Kelowna presented information and answered questions.